DevExpress/dotnet-eud/interface-elements-for-desktop/articles/vertical-grid/layout-customization/resize-rows-and-columns-in-vertical-grids.md

 ---
 title: Resize Rows and Columns in Vertical Grids
 ---
+# Resize Rows and Columns in Vertical Grids
 ## Resize Rows
 To resize a row, drag the row header's bottom edge vertically.